 Design: any custom cabinet project needs a plan

 For some homeowners, this means working with a professional designer.
 An interior designer has a passion for planning wonderful spaces.
-A good designer can help you create a plan you love; those plans communicate to the builder exactly what you want.
-You might go through one or more rounds of drawing revisions, communicating with your designer and woodworker, to ensure that every detail is the way you want it.
+A good designer can help you create a plan you love.
+Those plans communicate to the builder exactly what you want, both in terms of your custom cabinets and in terms of the design of the entire room’s space.
+You might go through one or more rounds of drawing revisions, communicating with your designer and custom cabinet maker, to ensure that every detail is the way you want it.

 Attention: your understanding and review are critical